777 Neptune Squadron Royal Canadian Air Cadets

 The Squadron also offers a variety of other events and practices on other evenings and weekends which could include familiarization flying, sports, rifle shooting, survival and leadership exercises, tours, parades, and fund-raising activities.

 At the end of each training year a formal parade is held called the Annual Ceremonial Review.
 It is a chance to display what they have learned at Cadets and perhaps receive a variety of awards.

-If you’re interested in joining 777 Neptune Squadron we accept applications between September and December 31 of each year.
+If you’re interested in joining 777 Neptune Squadron we accept applications between September 1st and March 31st of each year.
+Youth interested in joining cadets after March 31st can be placed on a wait list for the following school year by contacting firstname.lastname@example.org .
 Please phone or visit us at the squadron or have a look at the How To Join page.

 If you would like more information about cadets and the various programs available, please visit the National Cadet Website where excellent information is available.